chinedufn/swift-bridge/book/src/building/swift-packages/README.md

 ### Using the package in an Xcode project

+To add the package to an iOS app in Xcode, first open your project's `.xcworkspace` file.

+Next, go to the package dependencies panel, and click on `+` -> `Add Local` -> and select the `MySwiftPackage` directory.

-To add the package to an iOS app in XCode, go to the target's general panel, click the `+` button in the `Frameworks, Libraries, and Embedded Content` section.
-Then, click `Add Other` and choose `Add Package Dependency`.
+Next, go to the target's general panel and click the `+` button in the `Frameworks, Libraries, and Embedded Content` section.

+Select `Workspace -> MySwiftPackage -> MySwiftPackage`.

 Import and use it in the same way as the executable.